andyli/blog/content/2009-06-30_miream-explained.md

 3-dimensional interpretation of the acclaimed painting “The Scream” (1893) by Norwegians expressionist artist, Edvard Munch.
-The Hanging metal ball chains can also generate trembling motions which intensifies an immersive experience for audience.</cite>
+The Hanging metal ball chains can also generate trembling motions which intensifies an immersive experience for audience.

-<cite title="Project description of Miream">The creative process starts
+The creative process starts
 with studying the visual elements of the painting (twilight sky, bridge, scream head, etc.) and analyzes the image’s composition (curves, depth and perspectives) in relations to the anguish and fearful emotional